Having a hoarse voice for more than 3 weeks is one of the most common symptoms of laryngeal cancer. Other symptoms include:

 Hoarseness or a change in your voice

-If you have a hoarseness for more than 3 weeks, it could be a sign of laryngeal cancer.
+If you have a hoarse voice for more than 3 weeks, it could be a sign of laryngeal cancer.

 This is one of the most common symptoms.
 But many other things can cause a hoarse voice.
 One of the most common causes is acute laryngitis (inflammation of the larynx).
-This usually happens due to a cold, a chest infection or over use of the voice, such as shouting or screaming.
+This usually happens due to:

 Smoking can also cause hoarseness because it irritates the throat lining (mucous membranes).
 Other causes of hoarseness include: